-- Not work best for flowering phase, or buds, fruits.
+- Doesn't work best for the flowering phase, or buds, fruits.
 Better supplement with some flowering bulbs.

 In case you want to set up yourself, there are lots of CFL bulbs on the market to choose.
 I'll recommend you to get some daylight bulbs together with some warm bulbs added to give enough light spectrums for your grow setup.

 Here are our top choices.

 Commonly, these bulbs give daylight color with not less than 5500K.